 Hear it from an intern!
 Check out the Intern Alumni section and the Alumni Spotlight to learn more about what it is like to be an intern and where they are now.

 Looking for information about finding a career in municipal government?
 Check out the Alberta Learning Information Service.
-Click on Information on Occupations and then Occupation Profiles.
-In the keyword search bar, type the word "municipal."
+In the keyword search bar, search for "municipal."